-The goal in \acrfull{rl} is learning a behaviour (policy).
-It is different from other learning paradigms in the sense that neither does it use a dataset nor does it intend to learn a mapping into classes.
-Instead, in \acrshort{rl}, we have an agent whose goal is to learn a behaviour while interacting with an environment to achieve a goal \cite{apuntes_clase}.
-It is based on the reward assumption: all goals can be formalized as the outcome of maximizing a cumulative reward. \acrfull{drl} is known for its powerful capability to solve complex decision-making problems, so it can be adopted here to capture the dynamic in power flow reallocation process \cite{opf_drl}.
+The objective in \acrfull{rl} is to learn a behavior (policy).
+In \acrshort{rl}, an agent acquires a behavior through interaction with an environment to achieve a specific goal \cite{ppo_original}.
+This approach is grounded in the reward assumption: all objectives can be framed as the result of maximizing cumulative rewards. \acrshort{drl} is recognized for its robust ability to tackle complex decision-making challenges, making it suitable for capturing the dynamics involved in the power flow reallocation process \cite{opf_drl}.

-Within the \acrlong{drl} algorithms, we use \acrlong{ppo}, which is an online actor critic reinforcement learning algorithm.
-It was formulated in 2017 (\cite{ppo_original}), and it showed remarkable performance when it was implemented by OpenAI (\cite{ppo_openai}).
-It has become the default reinforcement learning algorithm at \textit{OpenAI} \cite{ppo_openai} because of its ease of use and its good performance.
+Within the \acrshort{drl} algorithms, we use \acrlong{ppo}, formulated in 2017 \cite{ppo_original} and becoming the default reinforcement learning algorithm at \textit{OpenAI} \cite{ppo_original} because of its ease of use and its good performance.
 As an actor-critic algorithm, the critic evaluates the current policy and the result is used in the policy training.
-The actor implements the policy and it is trained using Policy Gradient with estimations from the critic \cite{apuntes_clase}. \acrshort{ppo} strikes a balance between ease of implementation, sample complexity, and ease of tuning, trying to compute an update at each step that minimizes the cost function while ensuring that the deviation from the previous policy is relatively small \cite{ppo_openai}. \acrshort{ppo} uses Trust Region and imposes policy ratio to stay within a small interval around 1.
-Because of this restriction (policy ratio $r_{t}$ is clipped), $rt$ will only grow to as much as $1 + \varepsilon$ (equation \ref{clip1}) \cite{ppo_openai}.
-The total loss function for the \acrshort{ppo} consists of $L^{CLIP}$ (equation \ref{clip1}), the mean-square error loss of the value estimator (critic loss), and a term to encourage higher entropy (greater exploration) (equation \ref{clip2}). \acrshort{ppo} uses \acrfull{gae} to calculate the advantage ($\hat{A}_{t}$), equation \ref{gae2}.
-This advantage method is presented in \cite{gae_paper}.
+The actor implements the policy and it is trained using Policy Gradient with estimations from the critic \cite{ppo_original}. \acrshort{ppo} strikes a balance between ease of implementation, sample complexity, and ease of tuning, trying to compute an update at each step that minimizes the cost function while ensuring that the deviation from the previous policy is relatively small \cite{ppo_original}. \acrshort{ppo} uses Trust Region and imposes policy ratio to stay within a small interval (policy ratio $r_{t}$ is clipped), $rt$ will only grow to as much as $1 + \varepsilon$ (\autoref{clip1}) \cite{ppo_original}.
+The total loss function for the \acrshort{ppo} comprises $L^{CLIP}$ (\autoref{clip1}), the mean-square error loss of the value estimator (critic loss), and an additional term that promotes higher entropy (enhancing exploration) (\autoref{clip2}). \acrshort{ppo} employs \acrfull{gae} to compute the advantage ($\hat{A}_{t}$), as shown in \autoref{gae2}.
+This advantage method is detailed in \cite{gae_paper}.

-\section{PROPOSED METHOD}
+\section{\uppercase{proposed method}}